 Furthermore, featured GEMS’ data-based intelligence will enable Zenobē to participate in the most valuable UK electricity markets.

-The 1st phase of the Kilmarnock South energy storage system project (200MW / 400MWh) is expected to go live in H2 2024 while the entire system will become operational by the end of 2025.
+The 1st phase of the Kilmarnock South energy storage system project (200MW / 400MWh) is expected to go live in H2 2024.
+The entire project will become operational by the end of 2025.

-Once fully operational, the system will help grid operators to better balance supply and demand as well as ensure that the country’s abundant wind generation is not wasted.
-In addition, it is expected to abate 3,400,000 tonnes of carbon dioxide emissions over the next one and a half decades.
+Once fully operational, the system will help grid operators to better balance supply and demand.
+It will also ensure that the country’s abundant wind generation is not wasted.
+Additionally, it is expected to abate 3,400,000 tonnes of carbon dioxide emissions over the next one and a half decades.

 This new project, according to Andy Tang, the Vice President of Wärtsilä Energy Storage & Optimisation division, will bring Wärtsilä’s portfolio of energy storage assets in the United Kingdom to over 2 gigawatt hours.

-Tang said that they were proud to partner with Zenobē to accelerate the transition to renewable energy in Scotland and affirmed the firm’s commitment to assisting customers in the UK to reach their national decarbonization targets through innovative energy storage solutions.
+Tang said that they were proud to partner with Zenobē to accelerate the transition to renewable energy in Scotland.
+Tang also affirmed the firm’s commitment to assisting customers in the UK to reach their national decarbonization targets through innovative energy storage solutions.

 The Kilmarnock South energy storage system according to Basden will enhance the country’s position as a leader in delivering energy that is cost-effective, clean and efficient.